How To Deter Wasps - Without Risks

 3. If It's Wasps

-If a wasp nest can't be ignored and you absolutely must destroy it to protect children or your pets, be certain to contact a professional if you are allergic.
-If you're not allergic and decide to go it alone, wait until after dusk (when wasps are less active), wear thick gloves, glasses, layered clothing and a mask.
+If a wasp nest can't be ignored and you absolutely must destroy it to protect children or your pets, consider contacting a professional if you are allergic.
+If you're not allergic or decide to go it alone, wait until after dusk (when wasps are less active), wear thick gloves, glasses, layered clothing and a mask.
 Be sure to tuck your pants into your boots.
 It sounds over-the-top, but this will protect you from potential stings.
 Non-toxic options are available, such as plain soap and water.

 Soap and Water: Add two tablespoons of dish soap to a spray bottle filled with water.
 Spray bottles can be used on small nests, a larger bottle with a hose attachment is more fitting for larger nests.
 Stand as far away as possible, aim directly towards the nest and spray it down thoroughly.
 Soap (sadly) clogs their breathing pores, but is said to be more humane as it kills them more quickly than insecticide sprays, which can take hours.

 Insecticide: If you use an insecticide, let it be as a very last resort.
 Gear up as described above.
 Additionally, place a disposable tarp directly below the area you are spraying; protecting the ground.
 Do not inhale the fumes.
 Follow the instructions on the bottle and keep people and pets out of the area at least for the time-frame recommended by the manufacturer, if not longer.

 Prevention Over Eradication